GERMINATION OF THE IDEA

 Mr. Gauri Pradhan Founder

-Mr. Madhav Pradhan Chair
+Mr. Madhav Pradhan Chairperson

-Ms. Sumitra Joshi Vice Chair
+Ms. Sumitra Joshi Vice Chairman

-Mr. Subodh Shrestha Treasurer
+Mr. Subodh Chandra Shrestha Treasurer

 Mr. Tanka Limbu Secretary